behu-kea/dat20-classes/week-10/abstract-data-types.md

 Big O notation.
 Helps us as  figure out how fast our program will run.
 How does the runtime scale with respect to some inputs.
 It is a simplified analysis of an algorithms efficiency.

 Usually talking about works case.
-Its an approximation.
+Big O is an approximation of how long time a program will take to run.